simple-login/app/README.md

 ### Postgres

 This section shows how to run a Postgres database using Docker.
-At the end of this section, you will have a database username and password which are being referred to the next steps.
+At the end of this section, you will have a database username and password which will be used in the next steps.

 If you have already had a Postgres database in use, you can skip this section and just copy the database configuration (i.e. host, port, username, password, database name).